Inside Texas: Rangers open new park in 1-0 win over Rockies

 A LONG WAY

 Rockies All-Star shortstop Trevor Story, who is from nearby Irving, Texas, hit a deep drive to the left-center gap with one on in the eighth inning.
-Story, who had 35 home runs last season, had a look of disbelief knowing that a similarly hit ball in the old ballpark would have almost certainly been a two-run homer.
+Story, who had 35 homers last season, had a look of disbelief knowing that a similarly hit ball in the old ballpark would have almost certainly been a two-run homer.
+“A big spot out there, obviously saved us two runs,” Woodward said.

 SOME SPECTATORS